 Johan Commelin

-Current research topics include: formalization of algebraic geometry, homological algebra, and condensed mathematics; applications of o-minimality to algebraic geometry/topology; in particular, applications of o-minimality to the theory of periods and motives.
+Current research topics include: formalization of algebraic geometry, homological algebra, and condensed mathematics; categorical logic and applications of o-minimality to algebraic geometry/topology; in particular, applications of o-minimality to the theory of periods and motives.
 I am actively involved in the Lean community.
-Right now I'm leading the Liquid Tensor Experiment following up on a challenge by Peter Scholze.
+Recently, I have lead the Liquid Tensor Experiment following up on a challenge by Peter Scholze.

 If you want to learn more about Lean, here's a great place to find guides/resources/tutorials/chat/etc.